glnmario/glnmario.github.io/index.md

 ## My work
 - Ece Takmaz, Mario Giulianelli, Sandro Pezzelle, Arabella Sinclair and Raquel Fernández.
-2020. **Refer, Reuse, Reduce: Grounding Subsequent References in Visual and Conversational Contexts**. _Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing (EMNLP 2020)_.
+2020. **Refer, Reuse, Reduce: Grounding Subsequent References in Visual and Conversational Contexts**.
+To appear in _Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing (EMNLP 2020)_.
 - [[PDF](https://www.aclweb.org/anthology/2020.acl-main.365/)] Mario Giulianelli, Marco Del Tredici, and Raquel Fernández.
 2020. **Analysing Lexical Semantic Change with Contextualised Word Representations**. _Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics (ACL 2020)_.
 - [[PDF](https://arxiv.org/abs/2005.00050)] Andrey Kutuzov and Mario Giulianelli.
 2020. **UiO-UvA at SemEval-2020 Task 1: Contextualised Embeddings for Lexical Semantic Change Detection**.
 To appear in the _Proceedings of the 14th International Workshop on Semantic Evaluation (SemEval 2020)_.
 - [[PDF](https://arxiv.org/abs/1808.08079)] Mario Giulianelli, Jack Harding, Florian Mohnert, Dieuwke Hupkes, and Willem Zuidema.
 2018. **Under the Hood: Using Diagnostic Classifiers to Investigate and Improve how Language Models Track Agreement Information**. _Best Paper Award at 1st Workshop on Analyzing and Interpreting Neural Networks for NLP (EMNLP 2018)_.